 Melissa Bissonette (English), Program Director

-Faculty Advisors: Lauren Kocman (Economics), Robert Dunbar (Religious Studies), Maryann Herman (Biology), Sebastien Lazardeux (Political Science), Todd Sodano (Media and Communication), Deborah VanderBilt (English)
+Faculty Advisors: Lauren Kocman (Economics), Robert Dunbar (Religious Studies), Kaitlin Bonner (Biology), Sébastien Lazardeux (Political Science),* Marilyn Dollinger (Nursing)

 Through coursework and events, the Honors Program stresses challenging interdisciplinary work, so that students can understand their own majors within a larger context; research, so that students' intellectual curiosity can lead them to explore the strongest ideas and work of others; communication that is visual, textual, and verbal, so that students can share their knowledge and curiosity beyond the classroom; and community, within the Honors Program, St. John Fisher College, and beyond, so that students always know that their work has implications outside of the classroom.

-To graduate from the College Honors Program, students who have been admitted to the program must maintain a 3.00 cumulative grade point average their freshman year and a 3.30 cumulative grade point average thereafter, as well as complete six honors courses.
+To graduate from the College Honors Program, students who have been admitted to the program must complete six honors courses and maintain a 3.30 cumulative grade point average.
 Students may complete their requirements with a senior project linked to their major, as approved by the Honors Program director.
 Honors courses may not be taken S/U.